nestjs/nest-cli/README.md

 ### update (not implemented)
 Examples :
    * `$ nest update`
-Used to update project dependencies.
+Used to update project :
+   * @nestjs dependencies
+   * devDependencies